Norway seeks to open vast ocean area to deep-sea mining

 The magnificent Lake Eyre Basin is threatened by 831 oil and gas wells, and more are planned

 The heart-shaped Lake Eyre Basin covers about one-sixth of Australia.
 It contains one of the few remaining pristine river systems in the world.
-The Lake Eyre Basin is probably…Continue readingThe magnificent Lake Eyre Basin is threatened by 831 oil and gas wells, and more are planned
+The Lake Eyre Basin is probably the last…Continue readingThe magnificent Lake Eyre Basin is threatened by 831 oil and gas wells, and more are planned

 Anthropogenic greenhouse gas emissions driving monkeys and lemurs from trees to the ground

-The stresses of warming temperatures and forest losses are driving dozens of species of monkeys and lemurs that normally shelter and feed high in the tree canopy to spend…Continue readingAnthropogenic greenhouse gas emissions driving monkeys and lemurs from trees to the ground
+The stresses of warming temperatures and forest losses are driving dozens of species of monkeys and lemurs that normally shelter and feed high in the tree canopy to spend more time…Continue readingAnthropogenic greenhouse gas emissions driving monkeys and lemurs from trees to the ground

 Disease ravages UK’s fragile woodlands

 “We are getting hotter, drier summers and wetter winters and that is making trees more susceptible to disease.
-Climate change is already having some really significant effects”, said Rob…Continue readingDisease ravages UK’s fragile woodlands
+Climate change is already having some really significant effects”, said Rob Stoneman, director…Continue readingDisease ravages UK’s fragile woodlands

 Almost 70% of animal populations wiped out since 1970, report reveals

-Earth’s wildlife populations have plunged by an average of 69% in just under 50 years, according to a leading scientific assessment, as humans continue to clear forests, consume beyond…Continue readingAlmost 70% of animal populations wiped out since 1970, report reveals
+Earth’s wildlife populations have plunged by an average of 69% in just under 50 years, according to a leading scientific assessment, as humans continue to clear forests, consume beyond the limits…Continue readingAlmost 70% of animal populations wiped out since 1970, report reveals

 Phantom Forests: Why Ambitious Tree Planting Projects Are Failing

 Everybody likes trees.
 There is no anti-tree lobby.
-A global push to go beyond conservation of existing forests and start creating new ones goes back to 2011, when many…Continue readingPhantom Forests: Why Ambitious Tree Planting Projects Are Failing
+A global push to go beyond conservation of existing forests and start creating new ones goes back to 2011, when many of the…Continue readingPhantom Forests: Why Ambitious Tree Planting Projects Are Failing

 Last stand in the Amazon